 (144 men appointed by the king; last summoned in 1624; 7 princes du sang, 39 nobles, 12 royal councillors, 11 bishops, 33 representatives of parlements and other regional assemblies, [and ~40 others])

 12 mars: Calonne presents reform plans (including a land tax) to intransigent assembly.

 31 mars: Calonne begins a pamphlet war to turn public sentiment against the Notables with anti-aristocratic rhetoric.

 8 avril: Calonne dismissed.
 (Replaced by Brienne, 1 mai.)

 10 mai: Marquis de La Fayette calls for the convocation of “une Assemblée Nationale”.
 (The chair, M. le Comte d’Artois, interprets this as a motion to call for a meeting of the Estates-General).

-19 mai: Assembly rejects land tax.
+19 mai: Assembly of Notables rejects land tax.

 2 juli -15 septembre: The parlement of Paris begins refusing to register new taxes, leading to a power struggle which is finally resolved by a deal over tax policy.

 19-21 novembre: At a royal session, the parlement of Paris refuses to register an edict authorizing £420 million in loans.
 Louis XVI announces the Estates-General will meet by the end of 1791.

 (Crown now has £4.5 billion of debt on which it pays £318 million of interest on an income of £560 million.
 The Paris parlement continues its campaign of low-level obstruction, refusing to register royal edicts and forbidding the king’s subjects to obey edicts promulgated by royal fiat.)